 2.

-Compare with Your Stored Key: Compare this received value against the API Key you configured for us in the Admin Dashboard.
+Compare with Your Stored Key: Compare this received value against the API Key you configured in the Admin Dashboard.

-If the keys do not match, or if the header is missing, do not process the request.
-Respond with an HTTP 401 Unauthorized or 403 Forbidden status code and log the unauthorized attempt.
+If the keys do not match, or if the header is missing, respond with an HTTP 401 Unauthorized or 403 Forbidden status code.